 - Using existing reports and ongoing studies to continue discussion of the recreational blue crab harvest and its impact on the fishery.

-- Continuing to support the existing process through which the Chesapeake Bay Stock Assessment Committee (CBSAC) analyzes annual Winter Dredge Survey results and provides scientific and management advice through annual blue crab advisory reports.
+- Continuing to support the existing process through which the Chesapeake Bay Stock Assessment Committee (CBSAC) analyzes Bay-wide Blue Crab Winter Dredge Survey results and provides scientific and management advice through annual blue crab advisory reports.

 - Finalizing the scope, terms of reference and timeline for the next stock assessment.